My heart raced as I tossed and turned in bed.

 I’ve got to calm my nerves and go to sleep.

-If I'm off zero sleep and nerves, I will look like a fool in front of Shayla and the kids.
+I’d look like a fool in front of Shayla and the kids if I’m off zero sleep and nerves.
 Knowing me, I’d probably end up ruining the entire trip.
 Everyone would be so confused.

 I reached over to my nightstand and picked up my cell phone.
-The kids are asleep.
+The kids are sleep.
 I’ll be fine.

 “I’ll be there as soon as I can.”

 “See you soon,” he hung up, leaving me alone with my thoughts.